Roseville, California: Media

 Rocklin and Roseville Today is a daily online newspaper.
 The Roseville Press-Tribune is a local weekly newspaper.

-Roseville High School's student-run news organization, Eye of the Tiger, publishes the bimonthly Eye of the Tiger newspaper and produces the biweekly Eye of the Tiger News broadcast.
+Roseville High School's student-run news organization, Eye of the Tiger, publishes the bimonthly Eye of the Tiger newspaper.
+It also produces the biweekly Eye of the Tiger News broadcast.

 The Sacramento Bee is also distributed in Roseville.
 Style Magazine, founded in 2003, is the area's largest circulation general interest, monthly magazine.

 Infrastructure

 Transportation

 Two highways run through the city: Interstate 80 and State Route 65 (the southern terminus of which connects to I-80).

-Amtrak, the national passenger rail system, provides service to Roseville at the Roseville Amtrak Station and is part of the Capitol Corridor.
+Amtrak, the national passenger rail system, provides service to Roseville at the Roseville Amtrak Station with service provided along their Capitol Corridor route.
+J.R.
+Davis Yard, a Union Pacific Railroad hump yard, is located in Roseville.

 Roseville Transit is a public transit service overseen by the city of Roseville and operated by MV Transportation.
 The system provides a total of 12 regular local routes, as well as the Roseville Transit Dial-A-Ride (DAR) and Roseville Transit Commuter service.
 There are several stops where connections may be made with the Sacramento Regional Transit line and Placer County Transit.

 Placer County Transit connects Roseville with the Watt/I-80 RT light rail station, as well as the cities of Auburn, Lincoln, Rocklin, and other cities along the Interstate 80 corridor.
 The Placer Commuter Express service to Sacramento also serves the Taylor Rd. park and ride lot.